Rotary Club Of

-We meet at noon every Tuesday at the St. Mary's College Soda Center, where we have fun fellowship and interesting speakers.
-On the second Tuesday of each month, we meet in the evening on St. Mary’s campus to allow spouses and other members of the community who cannot attend noon meetings to enjoy Rotary.
-Come join either for lunch or an evening meeting and see what we are all about.
+We meet Tuesdays at Noon at the St. Mary's College Soda Center, where we have fun fellowship and interesting speakers.
+On the second Tuesday of each month, we meet in the evening (also at the Soda Center) to allow those who cannot attend noon meetings, to enjoy Rotary.
+Come be our guest either for lunch or an evening meeting and see what we are all about!

 Best Rotary regards,